ntop/nDPI/doc/flow_risks.rst

 NDPI_PROBING_ATTEMPT
 ====================
-Connection with no data exchaged that looks like a probing attempt
+Connection with no data exchaged that looks like a probing attempt.

 .. _Risk 056:

 NDPI_OBFUSCATED_TRAFFIC
 =======================
-This risk is triggered when a connection is likely using some obfuscation technique to try to "look like" something else, hiding its true nature
+This risk is triggered when a connection is likely using some obfuscation technique to try to "look like" something else, hiding its true nature.

 .. _Risk 057:

 NDPI_SLOW_DOS
 =======================
-This risk is triggered when a TCP connection is likely subject to slow DoS attacks
+This risk is triggered when a TCP connection is likely subject to slow DoS attacks.

 .. _Risk 058:

-NDPI_NON_OQC
+NDPI_NON_PQC
 ============
 This risk is triggered when an encrypted stream (e.g. TLS, QUIC, SSH, IPSEC) is not using post-quantum cryptography algorithms.